aringler-usgs/how-seismometers-work/README.md

 - Properties of seismic sensors such as dynamic range, gain, and damping
 - How sensors are built and created

-This git repository will contain the teaching materials for this course.
-Which will include a number of Python notebooks.
+This git repository will contain the teaching materials for this course and will include a number of Python notebooks.
+We will add and update the content of this page as we get closer to the meeting.

-The course agenda is broken into the following sections:
+**Course agenda:

-- Topic 1 : Sensors
+**- Topic 1 : Sensors

-    How do they work and what sensors are capable of recording what
+  How do they work and what sensors are capable of recording what Traditional mechanical, and modern electronic force balance feedback sensors

-- Topic 2 : calibration/noise/other specifications
+**- Topic 2 : Sensor Specification

-  How do we know what we are recording and what are some of the limitations of our units
+  How do we know what we are recording and what are some of the limitations of our units Sensor noise, sensitivity, damping synamic range

 - Short break

-- Topic 3 : Responses
+**- Topic 3 : Instrument Responses

-  What is the instrument response and how do we remove it
+  What is the instrument response and how do we remove it RESP format, poles and zeros, how to plot and interpret

-- Topic 4 : hands on practices
+**- Topic 4 : Hands on practices

   Additional hands on practice with data to reinforce the above topics